 You guys have been asking for this post for a while now, and today is finally the day!
 After weeks of tweaking this list, we finally have it nailed down.
 So how did I come to this?
 I started by asking the mom friends that I trust the most.
-I pooled their answers and wrote down what I thought made sense.
+I pooled their answers and wrote down what I thought made sense for packing a hospital bag.

 My friend Arielle has a great list on her site and went back after her labor to share what was helpful and what wasn’t.

-Then I talked to my doula and doctor who both added a few more things.
+Then I talked to my doula and doctor who both suggested a couple of additional items should be considered when packing a hospital bag.
 A lot of you have made some amazing suggestions too!
 Finally, in our first parenting class last week (which covered labor and delivery), our teacher gave us a hand out with a great list that made me rethink a few more items.

 8/11/17: I updated the list below with some notes in italics to let you know what I actually used and didn’t use.
 I hope this is helpful!